 What is a Colonoscopy?

-A screening colonoscopy uses a long, flexible tube, called a colonoscope to examine the inside walls of the colon (large intestine).
-The tip of the colonoscope has a very small camera and light that allows the physician to see a picture of the colon wall on a television monitor as the scope passes through the colon.
+A colonoscopy uses a long, flexible tube, called a colonoscope, to examine the inside walls of the colon (large intestine).
+The tip of the colonoscope has a very small camera and light that allows the physician to see the colon wall on a television monitor as the scope passes through the colon.

-The Colorectal DAP accepts screening colonoscopy referrals from family doctors, primary care nurse practitioners, and physicians at walk-in clinics.
+The colorectal DAP accepts colonoscopy referrals directly from family physicians, primary care nurse practitioners and physicians at walk-in clinics.

 The Colorectal DAP follows guidelines from Ontario’s organized colorectal cancer screening program ColonCancerCheck